joakimtall/managed-dotnet-in-android-poc/README.md

-# .NET 9 and Kotlin Android Integration Example
+# .NET 9 NativeAOT and Kotlin Android Integration Example

-This project demonstrates how to embed a .NET 9 library within a native Kotlin Android application.
-It showcases the ability to call .NET code directly from Kotlin and handle exceptions that cross the boundary between the .NET managed runtime and the Android runtime.
+This project demonstrates how to embed a .NET 9 library compiled with NativeAOT within a native Kotlin Android application.
+It showcases the ability to call C# methods directly from Kotlin through JNA (Java Native Access).

-It has been more or less stolen from https://github.com/royd/KotlinAppWithXamarinDependency, stripped to minimum, and updated for newer toolchain

-This usecase is not officially supported, but we get around that by building an APK which is, and then stealing the necessary files from there to embed it into an existing standard Kotlin Android application.

 <img width="400" src="https://github.com/user-attachments/assets/ce468629-6931-4e6f-8d0a-4448c4cd6e3b" />

 ## Key Features

-*   **.NET 9 Library Integration**: A .NET 9 Android class library (`DotNetAndroidLib`) is consumed by a standard Kotlin-based Android app.
+*   **NativeAOT Compilation**: The .NET library is compiled to native code using NativeAOT, eliminating the need for the Mono runtime and providing native performance.
+*   **JNA Integration**: Uses Java Native Access (JNA) to call native C# methods directly from Kotlin.
-*   **Gradle-Powered Build Process**: The project uses Gradle to orchestrate the entire build.
-A dedicated Gradle module (`dotnet`) calls the .NET compiler, extracts the necessary artifacts, and packages them for the main Android application module.
+*   **Gradle-Powered Build Process**: Gradle orchestrates the entire build, including NativeAOT compilation and native library packaging.
-*   **Seamless Interoperability**: Call C# methods from Kotlin as if they were native Java/Kotlin methods.
-*   **3rd Party .NET Dependencies**: Demonstrated using Handlebars template to render text.
+*   **3rd Party .NET Dependencies**: Demonstrated using Handlebars.NET template library, which is compiled into the native binary.

 ## Project Structure